-This webpage identifies the accommodations we are broadly able to provide.
 For additional questions, or assistance with visit planning, please contact Guest Relations at email@example.com or 718-220-5103.
 Due to high volume of correspondence, we recommend reaching out at least 7 days prior to a planned visit.

 All Aquarium buildings and exhibits are wheelchair-accessible.

 Accessible restrooms are located just past the Aquatheater.

 The NY Aquarium partnered with KultureCity to improve the park’s ability to assist and accommodate guests with sensory processing needs.
 The objective is to provide an inclusive and seamless experience for every guest, regardless of age and ability, including those with sensory processing disorders (SPDs).
 The Aquarium has installed signage identifying quiet zones and headphone zones to help visitors as they explore the grounds.

 Sensory bags containing fidget tools, noise-canceling headphones and other resources, are available for checkout (at no cost by leaving an ID) from the Admissions staff at the entrance lobby.

 Due to the compact layout of the park, we encourage guests to use the variety of benches spread out around the main Plaza as a good area for a break.

 PLEASE NOTE – due to current construction planned for the area between Aquatheater and the Plaza, some benches may be relocated.
 Thank you for your understanding.